INDEPENDENT CONTRACTOR AGREEMENT

 - WORKERS’ COMPENSATION/OCCUPATIONAL ACCIDENT INSURANCE: CONTRACTOR agrees that CONTRACTOR will not be eligible for workers’ compensation benefits through DLIVRD, and instead, will be responsible for providing CONTRACTOR’s own workers’ compensation insurance or occupational accident insurance, if permitted by law.

-- DLIVRD agrees to indemnify, protect and hold harmless CONTRACTOR from any and all claims, demands, damages, suits, losses, liabilities and causes of action arising directly from DLIVRD’s actions arranging and offering the Contracted Services to CONTRACTOR.
+- DLIVRD agrees to indemnify, protect and hold harmless CONTRACTOR from any and all claims, demands, damages, suits, losses, liabilities and causes of action arising directly from DLIVRD’s actions which constitute gross negligence in arranging and offering the Contracted Services to CONTRACTOR.